labadier/HUHU/README.md

 #### Subtask 2A: Prejudice Target Detection

 Taking into account the minority groups analyzed, the aim of this subtask is to identify the targeted groups on each tweet as a multilabel classification task.
-The metric employed to this was macro-F1.
+The metric employed for this was macro-F1.

 #### Subtask 2B: Degree of Prejudice Prediction